-How to resolve a question about finances in your relationships?
+How to talk about finances and money in your relationship?

 ...A client of mine called me in tears saying she was confused and not sure what happened - suddenly her man started all those conversations about sharing outgoings and spending, and she isn't a poor lady - she clearly can afford my services, so surely, she can pay for herself AND him, too.